THE STRATEGIC PLAYERS

 “HR now should be working on how do we provide insights to business leaders and how do we start to work on the predictive elements of talent data.
 Anyone can look at data with a past perspective, but how do we understand what’s going to happen in the future?
 So the ideal structure for me – I’ve been around and seen it – is automating front and back and then looking at what works in other parts of the business.”

-For Deloitte’s Australian operations, the HR team operates in three centres of excellence: a talent acquisition and mobility
+’s Australian operations, the HR team operates in three centres of excellence: a talent acquisition and mobility

 team – they are specifically involved in attracting the right talent, and in graduate recruitment